True/False Film Festival: Camp True/False

-Camp True/False brings high school students with varying interests insider access to the fest for a weekend of exciting films, music, art, conversations and workshops with a diverse crew of exceptional guests and local hosts.
-Camp True/False convenes before the Fest to discuss relevant issues, share research and plot their course.
-Participating students get a chance to meet the founders of the festival and meet with directors of the films showing at the festival in a private, personal manner.
+Camp True/False brings high school students Insider access to the festival for a weekend of exciting films, music, art, conversations, and workshops.
+Camp True/False convenes before the festival to discuss relevant issues, to share research, and to plot their course.

+Participating students have a chance to meet the founders of the festival, and to meet with the directors of the films that are screening at the festival in a private and personal manner.
 The camp is completely free for the students, who are selected through an application process in November.

-All Columbia Public Schools participate, as well as 10 out-of-town schools (4 of those, out-of-state).
-In 2019, the camp included around 80 high schoolers, including 30 local students and 50 students from nearby and national areas.
+All Columbian Public Schools participate, as well as 10 out-of-town schools; 4 of those being out-of-state.
+In 2019, the camp included nearly 80 high schoolers, 30 local students and 50 students from national areas.
 Students from Saint Louis, Jefferson City, North Carolina, New Mexico, and more attended the 4 day camp.
-Application are typically due about a month before the festival starts.
+Applications are typically due about a month before the festival starts.